-The Bloomberg Media Initiative Africa (BMIA) and the Ford Foundation have partnered to establish a Community Media Fund (CMF) to enhance citizens’ access to relevant information that enables the public to support policies and practices that drive inclusive economic and human development locally, regionally and nationally.
-The CMF will make disbursements to grantees in Kenya, Nigeria and South Africa.
+The Bloomberg Media Initiative Africa (BMIA) and the Ford Foundation have partnered to establish a Community Media Fund (CMF) providing critical philanthropic support to enhance citizens’ access to relevant information that enables the public to hold officials accountable and to urge support for policies and practices that promote inclusive economic and human development.
+In its first two rounds of grants, the CMF has awarded 15 grants to organizations in Kenya, Nigeria, and South Africa.

-The CMF seeks to award grants to key civil society organizations, community media and non-governmental organizations in Kenya, Nigeria and South Africa to strengthen citizen journalism, enhance the financial literacy of citizens, improve public access to relevant data and build the capacity of community media to improve governance and accountability through analysis and reporting.
+These grants to key organizations are intended to strengthen citizen journalism, enhance the financial literacy of citizens, improve public access to relevant data and build the capacity of community media to improve governance and accountability.

 - Civil society organization (CSO)/non-governmental organization (NGO) supporting community media; or

 - Community media outlet, including an outlet affiliated with educational institutions; or

 - CSO/NGO supporting initiatives that increase the visibility of emerging nontraditional reporters; or a